peerigon/parse-domain/README.md

 🧩 <code>export parseDomain(hostname: string | typeof <a href="#api-js-NO_HOSTNAME">NO_HOSTNAME</a>): <a href="#api-ts-ParseResult">ParseResult</a></code>
 </h3>

 Takes a hostname (e.g. `"www.example.com"`) and returns a [`ParseResult`](#api-ts-ParseResult).
-The hostname must only contain letters, digits, hyphens and dots.
+The hostname must only contain basic latin characters, digits, hyphens and dots.
 International hostnames must be puny-encoded.
 Does not throw an error, even with invalid input.

 ```javascript
 import {parseDomain} from "parse-domain";